The 1960s ushered in the beginning of the death knell for the Hollywood Western Movie. You had to blame TV really.

-It invariably features a giggling Mexican Bandido, or a gaggle of giggling Mexican Bandidos, attempting to trick a foolish gringo, or occasionally a gaggle of foolish gringoes, into thinking that they mean them no harm.
+It invariably features a giggling Mexican Bandido, or a gaggle of giggling Mexican Bandidos, attempting to trick a foolish gringo, or occasionally a gaggle of foolish gringos, into thinking that they mean them no harm.

-They always, without fail, communicate this through the medium of laughter, grinning and chortling out of context, engaging in banter and cracking jokes whilst all the time trying to figure out when it might be convenient to draw their guns and slaughter the gringoes where they stand.
+They always, without fail, communicate this through the medium of laughter, grinning and chortling out of context, engaging in banter and cracking jokes whilst all the time trying to figure out when it might be convenient to draw their guns and slaughter the gringos where they stand.

 And they always, without fail, get it wrong.
 Every single time.
-Luckily for Boone and the boys they’ve got their very own giggling Mexican in Tony Franciosca, who helps despatch a couple of laughing bandits via the application of a very large kitchen knife.
+Luckily for Boone and the boys they’ve got their very own giggling Mexican in Tony Franciosa, who helps despatch a couple of laughing bandits via the application of a very large kitchen knife.